-Author: MONIQUE OLAN, Marketing Supervisor Behavioral tracking data on potential customers has become a huge influence on integrated marketing efforts.
-From demographic information to interests, points of engagement, related activities, and more, the details of data you can gather on a potential customer these days helps feed more information for marketers to know what they are interested
+What is a Marketing Creeper?
+Marketing Creepers are companies that use in-depth data to produce ads that creep out potential customers.
+Behavioral tracking data on potential customers has become a huge influence on integrated marketing efforts.
+From demographic information to interests, points of engagement, related activities, and more, the details of data you can gather

 Behavioral tracking data on potential customers has become a huge influence on integrated marketing efforts.
 From demographic information to interests, points of engagement, related activities, and more, the details of data you can gather on a potential customer these days helps feed more information for marketers to know what they are interested in at the company, to what extent, and in turn, what might be the best approach or pitch to reach out to them with the greatest probability of conversion.

 HOWEVER, data use for marketing has also started to creep customers out.

 Amanda was in the market for her first house.
 One evening, she was scanning websites for properties, looked at a few realtor listing sites and general listing sites.
 Next morning she gets a voicemail saying, “Hi Amanda.
 This is XYZ with XYZ Realty.
 I saw that you were on my website last night at 8:32pm looking at our listings in Americatown.
 I wanted to contact you IMMEDIATELY to see if I could help you with anything.
 Please call me.
 I’d like to help…with anything.
 Really, call me as soon as you can.”

 Needless to say, Amanda did not feel like she was getting great treatment and attention related to her interests, but instead felt uncomfortable realizing that her actions on the website were being so closely monitored.
 Instead of calling the realtor back she decided to shy away from them and avoided their attempts to reach out.

 So how can you use data efficiently, without being a creeper/stalker?
 The goal is to make sure you use the data to add value for your potential customers.